varavoorvishnu/Aconex1800Program/README.md

 The coding challenge directory contains the source code and class files for my submission.
 It also includes Unit Test cases as well.

+I haven't followed any Java Naming Conventions but certianly used OOPs concepts and priciples.

+This code is fool proof as far as I know and would not fail in most of the cases.

 Question is given below:
 -------------------------